 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

-There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
+copayment, or deductible for the Medicare-covered diabetes screening tests.